 Affordable Housing Strategy

 The City has developed an Affordable Housing Strategy.
 The strategy builds on the work of the City’s Official Plan and the 10-year Housing and Homelessness Plan led by Wellington County as the Service Manager for social housing and homelessness programs.
 The Affordable Housing Strategy includes strategic actions that support the city-wide 30 per cent annual affordable housing target (25 per cent ownership, 1 per cent affordable primary rental and 4 per cent affordable secondary rental) and address affordable housing issues in the private market.

 The affordable housing issues identified for Guelph include:

 - There are not enough small units to rent or buy to meet the affordability needs of all smaller households.

 - A lack of available primary rental supply makes it difficult for people to find affordable rental housing.

 - The secondary rental market provides choice of affordable dwelling types but the supply is not as secure as the primary rental market.

-The Affordable Housing Strategy was presented to City Council for approval on October 11, 2016.
-Council approved the strategy, with two amendments.
+The Affordable Housing Strategy was modified on May 8, 2017 to reflect Council approval of a revised affordable housing target that reflects the secondary rental market.
+Section 6.3.3, Financial Incentives, of the Affordable Housing Strategy has been excluded from Council approval.
 Further work will be undertaken to determine an approach to financial incentives and funding in support of the affordable housing strategy.